BittyTax/BittyTax/README.md

 1. When you save a worksheet as a CSV file, the numbers saved are those as displayed by the formatting, which might be truncated, not the actual number you see if click on the cell to edit it.

 One way to avoid these issues is to format all cells as Text.
 Instead of opening a CSV file directly into Excel, it's better to open Excel and use File > Import, follow the steps of the Text Import Wizard, and when selecting the Data Format, be sure to select Text for all the columns.

+The conversion tool will display a warning if it detects any data which exceeds 15-digits of precision.

 ## Accounting Tool
 Once you have all of your transaction records stored in a CSV file you can use `bittytax` to process them.